roytang/blog/content/post/2026/05/weeknotes-05-31/index.md

 ### Word Power

-Some words I learned from NYT Connections this week:
+Some words I learned from NYT Spelling Bee this week:

 - ARCO: (music) played with a bow
 - BRAD: A thin wire nail with a small head or a slight side projection instead of a head.